-- Idiopathic systemic granulomatous disease with 5% of sarcoid patients developing symptoms
+- Idiopathic systemic granulomatous disease with 5% of patients with sarcoidosis developing symptoms

-- Roughly 10% of patients with sarcoid will have neuroimaging findings, though not all will be symptomatic
+- Approximately 10% of patients with sarcoidosis will have neuroimaging findings, though not all will be symptomatic

 - Epithelioid granulomas without caseation or staining for infectious agents

 - Granulomas often incorporate into multinucleated giant cells and lymphocytes